 Quite apart from the difficult terrain, there are two, linked, great challenges for a Londoner in crossing Scotland a bit at a time.
 First, there’s no guarantee of ending a stage at a place where anybody actually lives.
 Second, there’s no guarantee that it’s practical to travel up from and down to London at all easily.

 All of which made the planning more fun.
 These challenges really started to kick in north of Loch Tay.
-I’m a B&B-or-pub sort of person, but even in Wales the odd bunkhouse or bothy was needed, and they became a regular feature for me in Scotland.
-But the Cape Wrath Trail is rightly seen as a backpackers’ route, and so over the last two stages I packed a tent, to give the flexibility and indeed safety that the Trail demands, and backpacked the last couple of years.
+I began the Scotland walk as a B&B-or-pub sort of person, yet even in Wales the odd bunkhouse or bothy was needed, and they became a regular feature for me in Scotland.
+But the Cape Wrath Trail is rightly seen as a backpackers’ route, and so aged 62 I plucked up the courage, bought myself a tent for the flexibility and indeed safety that the Trail demands, and backpacked the last couple of years.

 As far as the central belt, the London – Edinburgh rail line and the vaguely reasonable bus services along the east coast made travel to and from the walks fairly straightforward.
 The 2008 walk was reliant on the excellent local rail services into and out of Edinburgh.